dvwright/phunspell/README.md

 ```

 *NOTE: If you ever update dictionary data, you will need to create a new pickle store for it.*

-and it should find the dictionaries and load them quickly

 #### Misc